FosterSamuel/erudio/content/fit.md

 ## The Narrowed World

-A new learner has previous ideas and feelings.
+Previous ideas and feelings cloud new learners.
 Refresh them by bringing the subject to the present.
-Every pitfall and success in the subject's history is another opportunity to heal the learner's expectations.
-Take liberty in picking stories that cross discipline and location.
+Every pitfall and success in the subject's past is an opportunity to heal the learner's expectations.

-The stories should show practical use or interesting history of the subject.
-For example, if teaching historical preservation, talk about a peculiar find that was uncovered during a building restoration.
+For example, if teaching historical preservation, talk about a peculiar find from a building restoration.
+The restoration process being careful enough to uncover something indirectly demonstrates the practical need for the class.

-History, and other content-focused subjects, will have more readily available stories.
-For their case, the presentation and interactions with the stories will be more important.
-For example, instead of reciting an event in history, framing the context of one story and how it led to the decisions will captivate listeners.
-This example can be driven further by showing how a later event could have learned from the previous situation, demonstrating the importance of studying history.
+Some may argue history, and other content-focused subjects, can't show practical use.
+For their case, how the stories are presented and interacted with demonstrates their use.
+Instead of reciting a moment in history, framing its context and how it led to the outcome captivates learners.
+This example is furthered by showing how a later event could have learned from the previous situation, showing the practical importance of studying history.

 With the world narrowed by stories a big question emerges: why the new material?
 Push the learners with questions that show the need for the material.